ATtiny Fuse Resetter

 3D Printer as a Plotter

 You’ll need a way to mount a marker to your 3D printer or plotter.
-Preferably something with a spring to account for the unevenness of the copper board, or be able to do mesh grid leveling with a z-probe.
+Preferably something with a spring to account for the unevenness of the copper board, or be able to do mesh grid leveling with a conductive z-probe.
 I’ve created a few prototype mounts of my own and found ideally it only has free movement axially.
 I do however love the simplicity and functionality of this fully 3D printed design.
 Through quite a bit of testing, I’ve had the best luck with the black Ultra Fine Point Sharpie.
-They are cheap, consistent, and seem to resist washing away in the acid bath best.
+They are cheap, consistent, and seem to resist washing away in the acid bath the best.

 For etchant, I use Cupric Chloride.
 It can be made at home and is practically everlasting and a little more eco-friendly than the standard Ferric Chloride.
 I store mine in a glass container with a glass topper, but be sure to treat this as hazardous waste.
 Always wear gloves, eye protection, and a mask any time you open the bottle.